Last modified: August 28, 2020

 Power.
 The data center electrical power systems are designed to be redundant and maintainable without impact to continuous operations, 24 hours a day, 7 days a week.
 In most cases, a primary as well as an alternate power source, each with equal capacity, is provided for critical infrastructure components in the data center.
 Backup power is provided by various mechanisms such as uninterruptible power supplies (UPS) batteries, which supply consistently reliable power protection during utility brownouts, blackouts, over voltage, under voltage, and out-of-tolerance frequency conditions.
 If utility power is interrupted, backup power is designed to provide transitory power to the data center, at full capacity, for up to 10 minutes until the diesel generator systems take over.
 The diesel generators are capable of automatically starting up within seconds to provide enough emergency electrical power to run the data center at full capacity typically for a period of days.

 Server Operating Systems.
 Google servers use a Linux based implementation customized for the application environment.
 Data is stored using proprietary algorithms to augment data security and redundancy.
 Google employs a code review process to increase the security of the code used to provide the Services and enhance the security products in production environments.

 Businesses Continuity.
 Google has designed and regularly plans and tests its business continuity planning/disaster recovery programs.

-(b) Networks and Transmission.
+(ii) Networks and Transmission.

 Data Transmission.
 Data centers are typically connected via high-speed private links to provide secure and fast data transfer between data centers.
 This is designed to prevent data from being read, copied, altered or removed without authorization during electronic transfer or transport or while being recorded onto data storage media.
 Google transfers data via Internet standard protocols.